Other scholarship opportunities:

 Asian American Architects and Engineers Foundation Scholarships

 Each year, the Asian American Architects and Engineers Foundation (AAa/e) offers scholarships to students pursuing careers in architecture (including landscape architecture), engineering, or construction.
 The Foundation is a branch of the Asian American Architects/Engineers Association of Southern California.
 The purpose of the scholarships is to provide encouragement and financial incentive for the students to excel in the fields of architecture, landscape architecture, engineering, and construction.
-The deadline for 2015 scholarship applications is May 29.
+Please check updated information for deadline to apply and the application process.

 - Must be a student member of AAa/e.